sx-kaos/webhook/README.md

-a python script that allows you to send messages through discord webhooks video link on how to use will be added soon
+a python script that allows you to send messages through discord webhooks video link on how to use: https://www.youtube.com/watch?v=0finaQ0sGTo